Thurston House (novel)

 Thurston House is a romance novel by American Danielle Steel.
 The book was first published on August 4, 1983, by Dell Publishing Company.
-The plot follows Jeremiah, a self-made, wealthy businessman who is looking for a lady in his life; he meets Camille, a younger female whom he had intentions to raise a great family with.
-For his growing family, Jeremiah builds Thurston House, which becomes one of the most symbolic mansions of San Francisco.
 It is Steel's fifteenth novel.

+The plot follows Jeremiah, a self-made, wealthy businessman who is looking for a lady in his life.
+He meets Camille, a younger woman with whom he has intentions to raise a family.
+For his growing family, he builds Thurston House, which becomes one of the most symbolic mansions of San Francisco.